finstack/slate/source/index.md

 "33612345678"
 ```

-Phone number respecting the &lt;a href=&quot;https://en.wikipedia.org/wiki/MSISDN&quot;&gt;MSISDN&lt;/a&gt; format.
+Phone number respecting the <a href="https://en.wikipedia.org/wiki/MSISDN">MSISDN</a> format.
 For example use 33650021433 instead of 0650021433.

 ## LegalEntity